 Colorado Revised Statutes require that state employees are hired and promoted through a comparative analysis.
-The comparative analysis for this position may include a review of your application material and your responses to any supplemental questions by a Subject Matter Expert (SME) and/or an assessment to determine Microsoft Office skill level.
-After the assessment(s) have been scored an eligible list will be created and a referral with the top 6 ranking candidates will be sent to the hiring manager for final consideration.
+Part or all of the analysis for this position will include a review of your application material and your responses to any supplemental questions.
+Applications and responses will be reviewed by a Subject Matter Expert (SME) to assess and rank applicants in order to cut to a top group for additional assessment; or to establish an eligible list for referral to the hiring manager and final consideration.

 Be sure the "Work Experience" section of your application is complete and specifically addresses your qualifications, experience, and accomplishments as they relate to the Description of the Job, Minimum Qualifications, Required Competencies and Preferred Qualifications as listed above.
 Resumes and "see resume" statements will not be accepted in lieu of the "Work Experience" section of the application.
 Failure to include adequate information or follow instructions by the closing date may result in your application not being accepted and/or may affect your score, rank or inclusion in the final pool of eligible applicants.